tabsdata/tutorials/t01_csv_pub_sub/README.md

 What happens when there is an update in your input data?
 How do you update the data used by the downstream users?

 Let’s say there is an update in your CSV file, and the `gender_code` column stops being in the raw CSV files.
-For the purposes of this example, you can download the new `persons.csv` from here and replace the one in your working directory.
+For the purposes of this example, you can download the new `customers.csv` from here and replace the one in your working directory.

 Once the new input file is available, you just need to execute the publisher `publish_customers` using the command below to update the data files used by the downstream users.